EventFahrplan/EventFahrplan/README.md

 * View program by day and rooms (side by side)
 * Custom grid layout for smartphones (**try landscape mode**) and tablets
-* Read detailed descriptions (speaker names, start time, room name, links, ...) of events
+* Read detailed descriptions (speaker names, start time, room name, links, ...) of sessions
-* Search through all events
+* Search through all sessions
-* Add events to favorites list
+* Add sessions to favorites list
 * Export favorites list
-* Setup alarms for individual events
+* Setup alarms for individual sessions
-* Add events to your personal calendar
+* Add sessions to your personal calendar
-* Share a link to an event with others
+* Share a link to a session with others
 * Keep track of program changes
 * Automatic program updates (configurable in settings)

 ### Supported languages
-*Event descriptions excluded*
+*Session descriptions excluded*
 - Danish 🇩🇰
 - Dutch 🇳🇱
 - English 🇺🇸